 These products share 2 categories: Database, Productivity.
 Moderate overlap suggests they target related but distinct use cases.

-Retable is also tagged in Data Visualization, SaaS, Task Management, which Supabase AI Assistant [LW24] isn't.
+Retable is also tagged in Data Visualization, Spreadsheets, Task Management, which Supabase AI Assistant [LW24] isn't.
 That suggests Retable positions itself more broadly or targets an adjacent audience.

 Supabase AI Assistant [LW24] has unique category tags in Artificial Intelligence.
 Different positioning can mean a different buyer profile, even within the same space.